 AUTOMOTIVE TECHNOLOGY - CERTIFICATE (MAJOR CODE - ATC)

-The Automotive Technology Certificate is designed to provide students with a solid core of skills for employment in the automotive technology industry and prepare them to take the applicable Automotive Service Excellence (ASE) certification tests.
+The Automotive Technology Certificate is designed to provide students with a solid core of skills for employment in the automotive technology industry.
+It also prepares them to take the Automotive Service Excellence (ASE) certification tests necessary for that employment.